UNITED STATES HISTORY

 - On Canvas you will find topic schedules, archived copies of class lectures, handouts and readings, and you will be able to access and submit assignments

 This course will be exciting, rewarding, and memorable.
 I know you will all succeed, learn, and have fun.
 However, to make this possible all of us must follow certain behavioral expectations.

 - Be positive!
 Embrace others’ opinions and share your thoughts and feelings!

 - Be curious!
-Ask questions, grapple with difficult issues, change your opinions, seek a greater understanding!
+Ask questions, grapple with difficult issues, change your opinions, and seek a greater understanding!

 - Be prepared!
-Bring needed materials to class every day.
+Bring your laptop, binder/notebook, pen/pencil, and your assignment book to class every day.
 Be in your seat and ready to work when the bell rings!

 - Be respectful to everyone and everything!

-- I am more than happy to meet with students for any reason, please come by!
+- I am more than happy to connect with you for extra help or enrichment!

 The syllabus page shows a table-oriented view of the course schedule, and the basics of course grading.
 You can add any other comments, notes, or thoughts you have about the course structure, course policies or anything else.

 To add some comments, click the "Edit" link at the top.